alkamauss/content/README.md

 ## Writing

-Consider each folder its own route, and the `+article.md` file as the contents of the page.
+Consider each directory as its own route, and the `+article.md` file as the contents of the page.
 There's a couple of rules to follow when writing a post:

 - Follow [the semantics of Marqua](https://marqua.mauss.dev/#semantics)
 - Follow the [default](https://github.com/markdownlint/markdownlint/blob/main/docs/RULES.md) and [specified](.markdownlint.yaml) `markdownlint` rules